netpicker/pytests-for-networking/EXAMPLES.md

 ### Example: Printing All Devices with a Specific Tag

-In this example, the device_tags parameter is set to campus, meaning the rule is intended to apply only to devices tagged as part of the campus group.
+In this example, the device_tags parameter is set to `campus`, meaning the rule is intended to apply only to devices tagged as part of the `campus` group.
-You can create tags such as datacenter, campus, or branch, and then apply specific rules to all devices in these groups.
+You can create tags such as `datacenter`, `campus`, or `branch`, and then apply specific rules to all devices in these groups.

 ```python
 @medium(